 To this end, the NGO called on the Community Parliamentarians to support economic partnerships that respect the rights of communities and indigenous people in Africa and that which will restore the environment.

-The NGO “Friends of the Earth Africa” is present in Ghana, Togo, Sierra Leone, South Africa, Nigeria, Mauritius, Tunisia and Swaziland.
+The NGO “Friends of the Earth Africa” is present in Cameroon, Ghana, Liberia, Mozambique, Nigeria, South Africa, Tanzania, Togo and Uganda.